mominasadullahkhan/DataScienceProjects/MovieReviewClassifierWebApp/readme.txt

 • App predicts inputted review as positive or negative and also gives prediction probability.
 • Model learns from user feedback who can classify the review prediction as correct or incorrect.
 • Model implemented using a Hashing Vectorizer and Logistic Regression Classifier in Python.

+Implementation of the app can be found at mominkhan.pythonanywhere.com